Interview

 Have you had any noteworthy exhibitions you'd like to share?

-“I have just started showing my work in the last year or two and have found online international public art shows a beginning, affordable and a moment of exposure digitally - always painted and photographed, not created on the computer.
+“I have just recently started showing my work in the last year or two and have found a couple of online international public art shows - in Canada and Hong Kong and also a month in an AZ wine tasting room where the whole town could come see them up close.
+I incorporate a lot of 3D materials into my paintings so it was nice to watch people get up close to them to see!.
 Also learning about NFTs now...AI has introduced a whole new paradigm.
 A whole new universe of possibilities.
 This should be amazing.”

 Website: www.heartlightart.com